H-94

 Plain Language

-Developers must publish on their website a plain-language public summary covering the types of AI systems they develop, the measures they take to mitigate algorithmic discrimination, and contact information for public inquiries.
-This is a standing public transparency obligation — the summary must be accessible to the general public, not just deployers or regulators.
+Developers must publish a plain-language summary on their public website describing the types of AI systems they develop, the measures they take to mitigate algorithmic discrimination, and contact information for inquiries.
+This is an ongoing public transparency obligation — the summary must be accessible to anyone, not just deployers or regulators.

 Statutory Text